Should You Bet on Only One Sport?

 - First team to a specific number of runs.

 The Sport You Know Best = Your Best Results

 It might sound obvious but a lot of gamblers don’t understand this simple truth.
 If you’ve been passionate about one sport your whole life and you know the ins and outs of everything from the game to the teams to the players, you’re going to win more betting on that sport than something you barely follow.

-A lot of gamblers, especially when they’re favorite sport is in the off-season, turn to betting on things they don’t really understand in an effort to make it more exciting.
+A lot of gamblers, especially when their favorite sport is in the off-season, turn to bet on things they don’t really understand in an effort to make it more exciting.

 While that’s certainly one way to pique your interest in a sport or league that’s not at the top of your watch list, it doesn’t always make you fall in love with that sport.
 Often, it doesn’t help you expand your bankroll either.

 Especially in the United States, there isn’t one major professional sport that one could consider “easy” to bet on.
 Making a consistent profit betting on any sport takes hard work so sticking to the sport that you know best is often the best way to make money.

 Some people like the simple things in life, but there are always some people who want more.
 In this section, we’ll cover the biggest downsides to betting on only one sport.